roundsToThree/librespot4pi/README.md

 [ Processor ]\
 Any Raspberry Pi will work, however I've found the Pi 3 is about the minimum for more than 1 room\
 1GB Pis also work well as the headless host for 4 rooms and the in-wall screen, no need to get heaps of memory!\
+However, with the Pi 4, there is a limitation with the USB bus such that unless you also use the USB-C Port, you cannot exceed 3 or 4 DACs - This is not such an issue with the Pi 3.\

+Alternatively you can use a single core Celeron with 2GB of ram running Ubuntu and get excellent performance
 \
 [ DAC - Digital to Analog Converter ]\
 This allows the audio to be outputted from the pi, usually the built in audio should be disabled as its not very good.\